NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 *The red lines mark the period for which the hacker was selling DIA, note how the absence of selling also marks a bottom!*

 Like DIA, many of the sold tokens had small market caps (~$10m) with tiny daily volumes (~$5,000) and the hacker was attempting to sell MILLIONS of dollars worth quickly.
-Naturually, the thin orderbooks for these tokens could not support this immense selling pressure and these tokens were now on a firesale or deservedly rekt depending on your opinion of their value.
+Naturally, the thin orderbooks for these tokens could not support this immense selling pressure and these tokens were now on a firesale or deservedly rekt depending on your opinion of their value.

 # Copy Trading
 Quickly noticing the selling and token dumping patterns, I wrote a [basic python script](/assets/addresswatch.py.txt) to monitor the hacker's main token address ([0xeab...](https://etherscan.io/address/0xeb31973e0febf3e3d7058234a5ebbae1ab4b8c23#tokentxns)) for the initial withdrawals to other addresses, from which the selling on Uniswap would then begin.